chaos-mesh/website/versioned_docs/version-2.1.1/chaosd-search-recover.md

 By running this command, you can search the experiments of the kind of `network` in the status of `destroyed` (indicating that the experiment has been restored).

-After running the command, only one row of data is output in the result.
+After running the command, only one row of data is output in the result:

-The result is as follows:

 ```bash
                   UID                     KIND     ACTION    STATUS            CREATE TIME                                                                                                                  CONFIGURATION